FreeFitnessCalculators

 16. Incorporate Warming Foods During Menstruation

-17. Prioritize Vitamin C for Adrenal Support
+17. Prioritize Vitamin C for Adrenal and Immune Support

 18. Manage Cravings with Balanced Snacks

-19. Incorporate Adaptogens for Stress Management
+19. Incorporate Adaptogens for Stress Management (With Caution)

 20. Listen to Your Body's Hunger Cues